-International Travel-Associated Zika Fever Cases: Three cases of Zika fever were reported this week in persons that had international travel.
+International Travel-Associated Zika Fever Cases: No cases of Zika fever were reported this week in persons that had international travel.
 In 2016, three travel-associated cases have been reported.
 No cases of locally acquired Zika fever have been reported.

-Advisories/Alerts: Manatee County is currently under mosquito-borne illness advisory.
-Hillsborough County is currently under mosquito-borne illness alert.
-No other counties are currently under mosquito-borne illness advisory or alert.
-There is a Level 2 (Alert) Travel Health Notice from the CDC for multiple countries in the Caribbean, Central and South America, and Mexico related to Zika virus transmission and a possible association with poor pregnancy outcomes.
+Advisories/Alerts: No counties are currently under mosquito-borne illness advisory or alert.
+There is a Level 2 (Alert) Travel Health Notice from the CDC for multiple countries in the Caribbean, Central and South America, Mexico, Cape Verde, and Samoa related to Zika virus transmission and a possible association with poor pregnancy outcomes.
 Pregnant women should consider postponing travel to these areas.
 There is a Level 1 (Watch) Travel Health Notice from the CDC for multiple countries in the Caribbean, Central and South America, and Mexico, related to the transmission of chikungunya virus.
 While a travel health notice has not been issued for the recent locally acquired dengue fever cases in Hawaii, visitors should continue to take appropriate mosquito bite precautions while traveling.
 Additional information on travel health notices can be found at the following link: http://wwwnc.cdc.gov/travel/notices.

-2015 Human Case Summary
+2015 Human Case Summary\